Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

 \subsubsection{World Event Ranking}

-We collected major news events from the Western hemisphere, consistent with the choice of app rankings and the majority population of Reddit, starting from the year 2013.
-To create a minimally biased selection of these, we scoured multiple news websites for the top stories of a given year.
-Most useful was CBS's \textit{The year in review}~\cite{year_in_review} that curates the top stories of each year.
-We collected news stories that have a potential societal impact regarding software usage, e.g., MeToo and COVID-19.
-The resulting 65 events, found in our replication package, were subsequently scored by a diverse group (in terms of gender, age, ethnicity, seniority level, Global South/Global North living experiences, and familiarity with ethics and software) of nine researchers.
-Each of them independently assessed for each of the 65 world events if it was -2 (irrelevant) to +2 (very relevant) to discussions relating to ethical concerns about software applications.
-The final scores (sums of participants scores) range from -14 to 16, with a median of 2, mean of 1.292 and a 3rd quantile of 8.
-For our evaluation, we limited events to those with a score above 8, resulting in a collection of 9 events.
+We compiled significant news events from the Western hemisphere, aligned with the geographic focus of app rankings and the predominant demographic of Reddit users, starting from the year 2015.
+To ensure a balanced selection and mitigate potential biases, we consulted multiple reputable news platforms to identify the most salient stories for each year.
+Notably, CBS's The Year in Review~\citep{year_in_review} provided a particularly comprehensive summary of annually prominent events.

+Our selection emphasized news stories with potential societal implications for software use, such as the MeToo movement and the COVID-19 pandemic.
+The resulting dataset comprised 65 events, available in our replication package.
+These events were subsequently evaluated by a diverse panel of nine researchers, selected to represent variability in gender, age, ethnicity, professional seniority, Global South/Global North living experiences, and expertise in ethics and software.
+Each researcher independently rated the relevance of the events to ethical concerns in software applications on a scale from -2 (irrelevant) to +2 (highly relevant).
+The aggregated scores, calculated as the sum of individual ratings, ranged from -14 to 16, with a median of 2, a mean of 1.292, and a third quartile of 8.
+To refine the dataset for analysis, we limited events to those with a score above 8 (> third quartile), yielding a final collection of fourteen events.